celo-org/docs/blog/03-07-2-23-building-a-celo-remittance-system-a-technical-tutorial-for-developers/building-a-celo-remittance-system-a-technical-tutorial-for-developers.md

 };
 ```

-This code configures Truffle to use the Celo network, specifically the ‘alfajores-forno’ testnet.
+This code configures Truffle to use the Celo network, specifically the ```alfajores-forno``` testnet.
 Replace the URL with the URL of the Celo network you want to use If you are deploying to the Celo mainet.

 Now, let's deploy the smart contract to the Celo network.
 In your terminal, run the following command: